Tinkkid/Diagram-flow/README.md

 # Diagram flow
 Diagram flow - its react application with nodes and edges.
 ## Feauture
-- When you click on the button, a drop-down list of variants appears.
+- Clicking on the button reveals a dropdown list of variants.
-- When choosing a variant, the next node appears, which is connected to the previous one in a certain way, the actions are repeated several times.
+- Selecting a variant triggers the appearance of the next node, connected to the previous one in a specific way.
+This action can be repeated multiple times.
-- The button text changes to text with the selected option.
+- The button text updates to reflect the selected option.
-- When rebooting the page - all values should be saved.
+- All values are persisted even when the page is reloaded.
-- The values will change dynamically if another option is selected.
-When you click again on the selected option, the next node is deleted.
+- Values dynamically change if another option is selected.
+Clicking again on the selected option removes the next node.

 <span>
 <img src="./public/screen.png" width="400" title="screen">